Free energy and equilibrium states for families of interval maps: Background

 In many works, see for example \cite{RycSor, Alv04, AlvVia_sta, AlvSou13} the convergence in $L^1(m)$ of the densities $\frac{d\mu_f}{dm}$ of acips $\mu_f$ is called \emph{strong statistical stability}.
 The notion of statistical stability of measures we use here is sometimes referred to as weak statistical stability.
 One can also ask for even stronger results.
-Baladi, in \cite[\S~1]{Bal_pwexp}, see also \cite[\S~3.2]{Balopen}, asks about the smoothness of measure-parameter dependence for Collet-Eckmann unimodal maps.
-Our Theorem \ref{thm:thun2} implies that some sort of uniformity condition on the Collet-Eckmann constants is required for continuity (let alone smoothness).
+Baladi, in \cite[\S1]{Bal_pwexp}, see also \cite[\S3.2]{Balopen}, asks about the smoothness of measure-parameter dependence for Collet-Eckmann unimodal maps.
+Our Theorem \ref{THM:THUN2} implies that some sort of uniformity condition on the Collet-Eckmann constants is required for continuity (let alone smoothness).
 Baladi and Smania, in \cite{BalSma08}, showed that the physical measure $\mu_0$ (an acip) for a tent map $f_0$ actually depends differentiably if the family of tent maps $(f_t)_{t\in (-\eps, \eps)}$, with corresponding physical measures $(\mu_t)_{t\in (-\eps, \eps)}$, is chosen to be tangent to the topological class of $f_0$.
 On the other hand, for unimodal maps with critical points, the corresponding result in \cite{BalSma09} (see also \cite{Ru_Mis}) requires that the maps stay in a fixed topological class.
 That requirement implied (see Appendix A of \cite{BalSma09}) uniformity of the Collet-Eckmann constants, as well as constant topological entropy.
-While this paper was being prepared, a paper of Baladi, Benedicks and Schnellmann appeared proving sharp results on statistical stability for a subset of the Collet-Eckmann parameters \cite{BalBenSch13}.
+While this manuscript was being prepared, a paper of Baladi, Benedicks and Schnellmann appeared proving sharp results on statistical stability for a subset of the Collet-Eckmann parameters \cite{BalBenSch13}.
+These are stronger conclusions, but for a much less general class of maps than those considered here.

-\subsubsection{Higher dimensions}
+\subsection{Higher dimensions}

 For results on statistical stability for non-uniformly hyperbolic maps in higher dimensions, see \cite{Vasq} and \cite{ACF_hen} where partially hyperbolic diffeomorphisms and H\'enon maps are considered.
 See also \cite{Alv04, Aru}.
-The results in the current paper are restricted to the one-dimensional case, but we expect that some analogue of our results carries over to the higher-dimensional case, probably requiring \emph{sufficiently large} entropy as in \cite{Buz_ent_exp} -- the main difficulty is then to build families of Markov extensions with the right properties for this setting.
+The results in the current article are restricted to the one-dimensional case, but we expect that some analogue of our results carries over to the higher-dimensional case, probably requiring \emph{sufficiently large} entropy as in \cite{Buz_ent_exp} -- the main difficulty is then to build families of Markov extensions with the right properties for this setting.